-In general terms, the development of the blocks which make up Derby's LAA have been guided by the following principles.
+In general terms, the development of Derby's LAA has been guided by the following principles.
 The content should:

 - encourage/require partnership working while adding value and stretch - be able to be sourced from objective measurable data and not reliant on perceptions of service providers or client groups, except where public or user perceptions are relevant to the outcome - genuinely reflect outcomes rather than process, wherever possible, within the confines of mandatory indicators.